whilo/datsys/README.md

 Yay!
 If you've gotten through the Usage section, you have a running system with some data loaded and ready to tinker with!
-At this point, you might want to tinker around with the Todo app a little bit to feel out how things work.
+At this point, you might want to look at the Todo app a little bit to feel out how things work.
-But you'll surely soon want to start reshaping things into your own project.

-### Config

-This application uses a system configuration component found in `dat.sys.config`.
-There's a default settings map there you can edit, and all settings are customizable via environment variables or run time arguments.
-Feel free to extend this for your needs to keep all your config logic in one place.
-Or replace with whatever you like here.

 ### Schema & Seed data